-If the speed of the car becomes excessive while coasting down hill, put the transmission in gear and use the engine to assist the brakes.
+The transmission should never be shifted to neutral for coasting down hill.
+If it is desired to coast, keep the transmission in gear and simply disengage the clutch.
+If the speed of the car becomes excessive while coasting down hill, engage the clutch and use the engine to assist the brakes.
 It must be remembered that the brakes are subjected to much more severe use on grades, where they must absorb the force of gravity as well as the momentum of the car, than on the level where they must absorb only the momentum of the car.

-Ordinarily, the resistance offered by the engine with the transmission in high, supplemented by moderate use of the brakes, is sufficient to control the speed of the car.
+Ordinarily, the resistance offered by the engine with the transmission in high gear, supplemented by moderate use of the brakes, is sufficient to control the speed of the car.
 If excessive use of the brakes is still required, however, the transmission should be shifted to intermediate.